 When my three year old asked if he could learn how to write “like his daddy”, I jumped into action – pulling together 12 fine motor activities that would build his hand-eye coordination and hand strength so that he would be ready to write letters and words later.

-In the meantime, I thought I’d pass along a sneak peek of what you’ll find inside.
-These colorful alphabet tracing cards use a font that’s very similar to Handwriting Without Tears’ – a popular handwriting program for kids.
+The Fine Motor Mega Pack has been one of our biggest sellers and has earned two very big thumbs up from kids.
+Take a peek at what’s inside by downloading these free alphabet tracing cards.
+The font is very similar to Handwriting Without Tears’ – a popular handwriting program for kids.
 The simple circles, lines and curves are designed to help children learn to write letters more quickly.

 So, you’ve probably already guessed one way you can use these cards: laminate each circle, give them to a child and have him trace the letters over and over again using a vis-a-vis marker like this:

 But that’s not all!
 Here are four more ways to play: